-The Fund is adapted to pension savings and is mainly suitable you who were born in the 1940s to with low fees and sustainable investments.
+The Fund is adapted to pension savings and is suitable for those who intend to retire during the period 2025 to 2034 with low fees and sustainable investments.
 The investment horizon entails the risk automatically decreasing over time through the gradual reduction of the share part.
 The Fund is primarily intended for pension savings, but is also open to other savings.
 One has to be able to accept that major price fluctuations can occur.